Get married to the love of your life in the beauty that is America

 Next, we will help you schedule and prepare for your visa interview at your nearest U.S. Embassy.
 During the interview, you’ll need to present all required documents and answer personal questions about your relationship and plans in the U.S.

-Marriage Requirement
+Visa Issuance and Marriage Requirement

 Adjustment of Status